itsjanajana/LostAndFoundPortal/README.md

 ## What it includes

-_- A unified landing page with a toggle to show both lost and found items respectively.
-Also with an option to filter and search through the items.
+_A unified landing page with a toggle to show both lost and found items respectively.
+Also with an option to filter and search through the items._
-- Dedicated forms to report lost or found items (with dropdowns, categories, and photo uploads)
-- A claim system where users can submit proof if they believe an item is theirs
-- A campus issue reporter page — anonymous by default — for non-item issues or feedback
-- About page, privacy info, and a “How We Work” page to keep things transparent
+_- Dedicated forms to report lost or found items (with dropdowns, categories, and photo uploads)_ _- A claim system where users can submit proof if they believe an item is theirs_ _- A campus issue reporter page — anonymous by default — for non-item issues or feedback_ _- About page, privacy info, and a “How We Work” page to keep things transparent_

-There are basic animations, hover states, and a pastel dark-blue and white layout to keep things simple and not too flashy.
+_There are basic animations, hover states, and a pastel dark-blue and white layout to keep things simple and not too flashy.
 I wanted it to be easy to use for students and staff of all ages._

 **What I wanted to add but couldn’t**

-_- Admin dashboard: A backend interface for admins to review claims, mark them verified, and accept verifications.
+_- Admin dashboard: A backend interface for admins to review claims, mark them verified, and accept verifications._
-- Real authentication for admins or claim verifiers
-- Priority Homepage visuals for loss of Important documents/ Expensive goods
-- Notification system when items are matched or claimed; Both for claimants and for the person who reported the found item.   _
+_- Real authentication for admins or claim verifiers_ _- Priority Homepage visuals for loss of Important documents/ Expensive goods_ _- Notification system when items are matched or claimed; Both for claimants and for the person who reported the found item._

-But for now, I’m kinda happy I finally got it working within deadline. _Thankyou for giving my project your precious time<3_
+But for now, I’m kinda happy I finally got it working within deadline. _**Thankyou for giving my project your precious time<3**_

 **WORKING VIDEO**: https://github.com/user-attachments/assets/6becf94b-413e-4fbf-890b-3a0fcc8610c5 (the campus issues and claiming are explained in screenshots below due to video-file-size exceeding and time delay)